Computer processor (CPU) buying tips

-The processor can be a very important consideration for users who are building a computer.
-Today, there are three main processor manufacturers: AMD, Cyrix and Intel.
+The processor can be an important consideration for users who are building a computer.
+Today, there are three main processor manufacturers: AMD, Cyrix, and Intel.
 Each of these companies have good and bad reviews, and really each of them are very close in compatibility and reliability.
 When considering any of these processors verify the motherboard is compatible.
-For example, if an Intel motherboard is purchased or currently installed into the computer, purchase a Intel Processor, an AMD processor will only work on a motherboard designed for AMD.
+For example, if an Intel motherboard is purchased or currently installed into the computer, purchase an Intel Processor, an AMD processor only works on a motherboard designed for AMD.

 When looking at a processor, also consider the heat sink that will be attached to that processor and ensure that the processor being purchased is compatible with that heat sink.

-Additional information and help on computer heat sinks can be found on our heat sink page.
+Additional information about computer heat sinks is on our heat sink page.

 Intel family names: